Awesome Las Vegas to Zion National Park Road Trip

 With an elevation of 4,000 feet, winter in Zion is cold and there’s always a chance of snow and ice.
 Some of the park roads and trails may even close.
 January will be the coldest month with highs in the 40’s based on recent years data.
 The bonus of visiting in winter is that it’s not shuttle season so you can drive your own car into the canyon.

-Final Thoughts About Las Vegas to Zion National Park
+Las Vegas to Zion National Park Round-Up

-It’s also simple to make a loop, returning to Las Vegas to fly home.
-Or if you have time, continue on a southern Utah national park road trip.
 You could also end your trip in Salt Lake City and fly from there.
 Honestly, between Nevada and Utah, the possibilities are virtually endless.

 As you adventure and explore, remember to use Leave No Trace principles when visiting national parks, sacred areas and public lands.
 Always leave things better than you found them.
 If you need help planning a Zion National Park trip or any trip, I’m just a click away.
-Use the form below to contact me send me an email at [email protected].

 See you on the road!